 - Use a pair of old jeans to sharpen or strop the blades on an old razor cartridge to prolong its edge

-- The TSA does not allow flyers to bring double edge razor blades in their carry-on luggage and definitely not a straight razor, so consider keeping a cheap disposable for traveling or purchase blades at your destination.
+- The TSA does not allow flyers to bring double-edge razor blades in their carry-on luggage and definitely not a straight razor, so consider keeping a cheap disposable for traveling or purchase blades at your destination.

+What do you use to shave?
 Have you found anything that is more affordable or efficient for your shaving needs?